coala/projects/_reports/Naveenaidu.md

 * [coala](https://github.com/coala/coala/) now has a nested language mode.
 It allows coala to lint through the files that have a combination of nested languages and provided patches to the user, just like how it's done in the normal mode.

+* The PR for the above work done is persent [here](https://github.com/coala/coala/pull/6066)

 * The vast majority of my project was based on laying down the architecuture to make this project possible.
 And hence, I only implemented the support for the files that have